FerrumLLC/ferrumllc.github.io/src/km/mouse/buttons/btn_state_change_callback.md

 ## Documentation

-The `km.buttons` command is used to read from and write to the Button State Change Callback.
+The `km.buttons` command is used to enable and disable the Button State Change Callback.

 Sending the command with no arguments will return whether the Callback is enabled (`1`) or disabled (`0`).